Author's Avatar

 If you see the same default twice on your credit report, it means the debt was sold to a collection agency.
 If this happens, then the first default should be marked as “satisfied”.
 The debt collector will re-register the default, but it should be flagged as “debt assigned”.
 Anyone checking your report will then understand that your debt has been sold on.

-The default on your credit report will stay for six years from the first entry, even if it is entered again.
+The default on your credit report will stay for 6 years from the first entry, even if it is entered again.
 After that, both entries should be removed.

 If a lender is willing to offer a mortgage, how much they offer will depend on your ability to repay.
-A mortgage affordability assessment looks at your income vs your outgoings.
+A mortgage affordability assessment looks at your income versus your outgoings.

 If you have good credit, you can usually borrow up to five times your income.
 Lenders will always take your affordability into consideration.